caketaster/mildew-detection/README.md

 - We can hypothesise that it's possible to visually differentiate between healthy and mildew infected leaves.
 - As the data analyst, I believe it's possible to train an ML model to differentiate between healthy/mildew infected leaves through visual analysis of images at a greater than 97% accuracy rate.

-The initial hypothesis can be confirmed by the fact that manual visual differentiation already occurs at Farmy & Foods (albeit at a slow and hard to scale level)
+The initial hypothesis can be confirmed by the fact that manual visual differentiation already occurs at Farmy & Foods (albeit at a slow and hard to scale level).

 The second hypothesis was be tested through extensive training of an ML model with the aim of accurate differentiation of healthy/infected leaves at the highest possible accuracy rate.
-An accuracy rate of 99.7+% was reached with one of the models trained, and 99.6+% with the other.
+An accuracy rate of 99.7+% was reached with one of the models trained, and 97.7+% with the other.

-## Rationale to map Business requirements to Data Visualisations and ML tasks
+## Rationale to map Business Requirements to Data Visualisations & ML tasks
-~~
+In terms of Business Requirement 1 (To paraphrase: The client requires a method of differentiating between healthy and mildew infected leaves at a greater than 97% accuracy):
+- The montages and average/difference images should show clear intuitive visual differentiation between healthy and infected leaves.
+- Knowing that we're able to visually differentiate between the 2 labels, we can have confidence that an ML model can be created to do this for us.
+- Image augmentation will add an element of randomness to the images. increasing the dataset diversity and making the model(s) more robust.
+- With a focus on accuracy, 2 competing models will be trained to see which solves the business requirement at the best level.
+- Accuracy of the model(s) can be seen by the model training accuracy and loss charts.

+For Business Requirement 2 (The client requires a dashboard to view the results):
+- A Streamlit dashboard will be created for ease of viewing.
+All relevant data and project information will be easily accessible through a simple dashboard design.
+- To prove utility, the Streamlit dashboard will include an app for live prediction using unseen images.
+- The dashboard will further include a more technical page mainly for data analysts.

+## ML Business Case
+The client's needs will guide the interface presentation chosen.
+In terms of the app: (LO2, LO4, LO6)
+- We are aware that we have to predict between 2 labels, so a binary classification model is required.
+Models will be created and trained as such.
+- Uploading of multiple images at a time will speed up the testing process for the client.
+- The probability of correct prediction for each image (in graph from) will be helpful.
+In cases where confidence in the prediction is low, the client can then choose to look more carefully at the leaf and possibly 'override' the prediction made by the ML model.
+- A downloadable report will enable easy sharing of results.
+For example workers in the field can send photos to a central database for testing, and the reports can be sent back to them to enable immediate treatment, if needed. <br>

+All other data presented should support the business case, showing that leaves are visually different (with the montages and average/difference images), and showing the utility of the model used (with the fitting process graphs).

 ## Workflow
 CRISP-DM (CRoss Industry Standard Process for Data Mining) is used as a rationale to map business requirements to the Data Visualisations and ML tasks.
 It has six phases:

 ![CRISP-DM workflow](media/readme/CRISP-DM.png)